kirsle/github-changelog/README.md

                         check all pull requests *after* the `--start` option.
                         Provide `--stop` to stop at a different number instead.
+  --gitflow, -g         Use a `git flow` style for branch management.
+With
+                        this enabled, pull requests that go from develop to staging, or staging to master, do not have their comment hyperlinks enumerated (as their comments will tend to be other outputs from github-changelog and end up in a lot of redundant links).
 ```

 # License